 We provide practical and emotional support, as well as advocate for, veterans and servicemembers.
 In addition to sending care packages to deployed servicemembers, we have a focus on meeting the needs of homeless and at-risk veterans by donating boots during winter, Tide Pods to ensure veterans are able to wash their clothes, and feminine hygiene products.
 We also joined the other Auxiliary units in DC, as well as other service groups, to provide and wrap holiday gifts for the long-term hospitalized veterans at the DC VA Medical Center.

-Additionally, our members serve on the DC Mayor’s Advisory Board on Veterans Affairs; lead a group of runners who are veterans and current servicemembers with Team Red, White and Blue; assist veterans and current servicemembers with higher education needs; and volunteer with other similarly-focused organizations like American Women Veterans and Final Salute, Inc.
+Additionally, our members lead a group of runners who are veterans and current servicemembers with Team Red, White, and Blue; assist veterans and current servicemembers with higher education needs; and volunteer with other similarly-focused organizations like American Women Veterans and Final Salute, Inc.

 We promote the education programs and scholarships of the national organization.
 We also donate to the ALA’s national scholarship fund for children of veterans and servicemembers.

 Additionally, our members have judged essay contests for military children and served as Girl Scout troop leaders.